 The Contractor shall have written policies and procedures about educating its provider network regarding appointment time requirements.
-The Contractor must assign a specific staff member or unit within its organization to monitor compliance with appointment standards.
 The Contractor must develop a corrective action plan when appointment standards are not met; if appropriate, the corrective action plan should be developed in conjunction with the provider [42 CFR 438.206(c)(1)(iv), (v) and (vi)].
 Appointment standards shall be included in the Provider Manual.
-The Contractor is encouraged to include the standards in the provider subcontract.
+The Contractor is encouraged to include the standards in the provider subcontracts.

-34. FEDERALLY QUALIFIED HEALTH CENTERS AND RURAL HEALTH CLINICS
+34. FEDERALLY QUALIFIED HEALTH CENTERS (FQHCs) AND RURAL HEALTH CLINICS (RHCs)